ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Create Custom Resources
 ########################
-For NGINX Ingress Controller in Module 1, we already created custom resource definitions for VirtualServer and VirtualServerRoute, TransportServer and Policy resources.

-To use the App Protect WAF module, create the following additional resources:
+In Module 1, we created custom resource definitions for VirtualServer and VirtualServerRoute, TransportServer, and Policy resources.
+To use the App Protect WAF module, we need to create custom resource definitions for APPolicy, APLogConf, and APUserSig.
+Run the following commands to create these resources:

-Create a custom resource definition for APPolicy, APLogConf and APUserSig.
-In the terminal window, copy the below text and paste+enter:

     .. code-block:: bash

        oc apply -f common/crds/appprotect.f5.com_aplogconfs.yaml